You have no items in your shopping cart.

 Grip all remaining posts as a group and lift them up in front of you.
 Then walk backwards along the intended fence line, “feeding out” each post as it’s pulled from your hands, thereby unfolding the netting.
 To reduce the risk of tangling the netting, try to drop or toss each post in sequence, helping to free it from the other posts you are still holding.
 Unfold entire roll of netting along the fence line.

 Starting at the first post, walk along fence line, picking up each post in turn and pushing it into the ground.
 Apply only enough sideways tension to each post to keep the netting erect and straight.
 Stretch netting just tight enough to stand up well.
+It may be necessary to move a plastic post so that it lines up with a corner, these may be un-clipped from the netting and re-inserted where it may be required.

 Use stiffer posts to provide extra support at the ends and corners.
 More support may be needed depending on the type of netting, terrain and shape of the enclosure.